Why your help today is so important for a fistula-free Ethiopia

 Women who survive a long obstructed labour will suffer debilitating internal injuries that leave them incontinent of urine and/or faeces, permanently.
 In 93% of cases, their baby will die.
 Ashamed and alone, women are often isolated by their communities with no hope for their future.

 While Tita’s injuries were treatable with a single surgery (costing just $700), many other women suffer complex fistulas that require more complex treatment; brave young women like Semenesh whose story is below.
 The cost of treating more complex injuries through surgery is $1,750.
 Thanks to Hamlin’s advanced surgical techniques and holistic care, all patients leave with a surgical solution to prevent heavy incontinence.

 Today, Hamlin Fistula Ethiopia is globally renowned for its treatment technique.
 Doctors and nurses from around the world travel to the Addis Ababa Fistula Hospital to learn best practice for fistula surgeries and the Hamlin Model of Care.

 How many women still live with a fistula in Ethiopia?

 In a country the size of Ethiopia, with a population of over 100 million people living in mostly rural regions, it’s hard to determine the exact number of women still living with a fistula.
-Based on a national survey conducted in 2016, it is estimated that there are between 36,000 – 39,000 women still untreated.
+It is estimated that there are 31,000 women still untreated.
 What we do know, is that there has been a significant decline in the number of new cases presenting to Hamlin hospitals – a clear sign of the impact Hamlin Fistula Ethiopia has made.